dphilipson/transducist/README.md

 ### Reducers

-These APIs provide objects which may be passed to `reduce()`, as described in the previous section, to provide additional options for completing chains.
-They are kept as separator transformer objects, rather than added as additional termination methods, to maintain type safety, as they only make sense if the elements at the end of the chain are of a certain type.
+These APIs provide objects which may be passed to `reduce()`, as described in the previous section, to provide additional options for completing chains whose elements are of specific types- for example, `toSum()` can only be used on a chain of numbers.

+They are kept as separate transformer objects, rather than added as additional termination methods, to maintain type safety, since methods on the chain can necessarily be called at any time.
+By contrast, passing one of these to `reduce()` on a chain of the incorrect type will be caught by TypeScript.

 Some discussion of this is in the [Goals](#goals) section above.

 #### `toSum()`